 Some years ago, my wife walked our black Labrador, Sadie, along the Hike & Bike Trail.
 They made their regular stop at the stretch between the AT&T entry and exit.
 She was trying to be careful to not let Sadie take to swimming, to just let her get a drink or sit at the edge a bit, because two trout fishermen were nearby, knee deep or so in waders.
 A well-dressed woman in her 40's, as my wife described her, approached and said about Sadie, "She deserves to be in the water more than they do."
 "They" happened to be Hispanic.

 I managed to get the photograph (above) just a day or so before cone markers forbade convenient parking along Highway 202/206 to access the same stretch.
-The regulations stated on the sign are a new development, too, although surely a more permanent one.
+The sign comes from either Bedminster's Parks & Facilities or Recreation Department.
+The regulations stated on it are a new development, too, although surely a more permanent one than forbidden parking.
 Markers also forbid easy access to stretches upstream and Bedminster Pond.
 The constitutional legality of the town's move is a question I don't have the answer to, my not being a lawyer; I'm just pointing out I don't know.
 Whether the law commands open and easy access to public land--one would think it must.

 Yesterday, I spoke to a friend in the neighborhood.
 He brought up the cones.